-Sue Roudebush practices employment law with an emphasis on workers' compensation law and procedure.
+Sue Roudebush practices employment law with an emphasis on workers' compensation and OSHA law and procedure.
 She represents both self-insured and state-funded employers during all stages of their workers’ compensation matters, including claims investigation and management, administrative hearings, litigation, appeals on mandamus before the Court of Appeals and the Supreme Court of Ohio, and settlement.
-Additionally, she sits on the Bureau of Workers’ Compensation Rules Advisory Committee where she is involved in the rule-making process.
+Additionally, she sits on the Bureau of Workers’ Compensation Rules Advisory Taskforce, where she is involved in the rule-making process.

 In addition to several years in private practice, Sue also worked as an Assistant Ohio Attorney General in the Workers’ Compensation Section.

 Sue regularly writes and presents on topics related to workers’ compensation and OSHA.
 Her programs are presented at various safety council meetings, continuing education seminars and for internal client education and training events.

 Helped clients understand their legal obligations under new labor and employment laws passed in response to the COVID-19 pandemic.
 Drafted work-from-home, leave, and reopening policies; advised on mass layoff obligations, terminations, furloughs, unemployment issues, and alternative work arrangements; and recommended best practices for essential workers, safe reopening, employee testing and health assessments, employee travel, and face covering requirements.

 Workers’ compensation settlement defense